gscrow/dressipi-com/_posts/2018-12-18-monthly-retail-round-up-december-2018.markdown

 ### 1) Farfetch Launches ‘See It, Snap It, Shop It’

 Luxury e-commerce platform, Farfetch has partnered with [Syte](https://www.syte.ai/) to launch a visual search feature called See It, Snap It, Shop It.
-Reported in [Glossy](https://www.glossy.co/evolution-of-luxury/farfetch-launches-visual-search-feature-as-luxury-plays-digital-catch-up), *“the feature lets customers upload pictures from anywhere, which the app will then analyze and serve up either the specific product or something similar.”* This is done using details such as colour, fit and fabric.
+Reported in [Glossy](https://www.glossy.co/evolution-of-luxury/farfetch-launches-visual-search-feature-as-luxury-plays-digital-catch-up), *“the feature lets customers upload pictures from anywhere, which the app will then analyze and serve up either the specific product or something similar.”* This is done using details such as color, fit and fabric.

 Reported in [Tech Startups](https://techstartups.com/2018/12/07/visual-ai-startup-syte-partners-luxury-fashion-platform-farfetch-launch-new-app-visual-search-feature-ios/), Sara Wood, VP Product, Farfetch said, *“Visual search is the ultimate connection between on and offline inspiration.
-By allowing our customers to show us what they are interested in we gain a deeper understanding of their needs, are able to inspire them with fashion based on what they are looking for, and enable a more personalised shopping experience.”*
+By allowing our customers to show us what they are interested in we gain a deeper understanding of their needs, are able to inspire them with fashion based on what they are looking for, and enable a more personalized shopping experience.”*

 This year has seen a wave of retailers continually investing in innovative technology to help them improve their customer experience.
 Check out some of our [other retail round-ups](https://dressipi.com/resources/blog/) for more.